ndipenoch/Theory-of-Algorithms-Project/README.md

 #### 5-	Output
 The message digest produced as output is A, B, C, D. That is, we begin  with the low-order byte of A, and end with the high-order byte of D.
-This completes the description of MD5.
-A reference implementation in C is given in the appendix.

 <p align="center">
   <b>Complexity</b><br/>